zshyang/sdf_sparse_conv/readme.md

 # Deep Learning on SDF for Classifying Brain Biomarkers

-## To reproduce the resutls from paper, do the following steps,
+## To reproduce the results from paper, do the following steps,

 - install `pytorch` and `sparceconov` locally

 The website for sparse convolution is [here](https://github.com/traveller59/spconv)

-- Download the processed dataset from [here]() and unzip it.
+- Download the processed dataset from [here](https://drive.google.com/file/d/19LrBrQCKtYJGh-ydfbU4N-SY3-YkuKxA/view?usp=sharing) and unzip it.

 You would have a folder structure like the following:
 ```